Why simple investing is good investing

 This is an underappreciated benefit of simple investing.
 Active investors live in a constant state of anxiety: monitoring stock prices, watching financial news, second-guessing their decisions, feeling regret about stocks they didn't buy or sold too early.
 Index investors who've adopted a simple, buy-and-hold strategy don't have these worries.
 Short-term market fluctuations become irrelevant when your time horizon is 10, 20, or 30 years.
 You can check your portfolio once a month, or even less frequently, and spend your mental energy on things that actually matter to you.

-At Curvo, we call this the "hammock investor" approach.
+At Curvo, we call this the hammock investment approach.
 Our co-founder Yoran is one of the authors of the book which shares the same name.
 Set up your investments properly, automate your monthly contributions, and then go lie in a hammock.
 Your money is working for you, and you don't need to watch it every day.

 What does a simple portfolio look like?